apotapov/gdx-artemis/README.md

 # Preamble

-This is a [fork](https://code.google.com/p/artemis-framework/) of [Artemis Entity System Framework](http://gamadu.com/artemis/).
+This is a [fork](https://code.google.com/p/artemis-framework/) of [Artemis Entity System Framework](http://gamadu.com/artemis/) which uses [libdx](http://libgdx.badlogicgames.com/) for containers and pooling.
 There are some major changes made to make Artemis more robust, memory efficient and intuitive.

 This is still very much a work in progress.
 Feedback is appreciated.

 Major new features: